biscuitgtaw/clearstatus/content/default/issues/2021-01-24-incident-0009-departmental-response-civilian-down.md

   - South Los Santos
 enableComments: false
 ---

-A Rescue Basic were dispatched from Station 7 to assist with Civilian Down that was described as critical on Grove Street, Davis responding units treated the patient on scene and transported to hospital.
+A Rescue Basic was dispatched from Station 7 to assist with Civilian Down that was described as critical on Grove Street, Davis responding units treated the patient on scene and transported to hospital.

 Responding Units: RB-73